Forgive Us Our Trespasses

 No problem, I forgive you, everyone.
 You’re all more than welcome to trespass on my parents’ lawn anytime you wish…so I guess I’m all set after all.

 Returning to Christianity as an adult, I realized I needed a better understanding of ‘trespass’.
 Luke substituted ‘debts’ but that seems too narrow.
-About this time, I was first exposed to the pre-Socratic Greek philosophers (5th century BCE).
-Plato didn’t just drop from the sky, fully formed; his dialogues were the culmination of two centuries of metaphysical speculation.
+It was at about this time that I was first exposed to the pre-Socratics.

 Gradually, I came to realize that the Christian message needed to be viewed in the context of Greek philosophy as well as Jewish tradition and that special attention needed to be paid to these pre-Socratic proto-scientists and metaphysicians, from Thales (d.
 546 BCE) through Democritus (d.
 370 BCE).

-Anaximander had a completely different, and frankly more ‘modernist’, model in mind.
+Anaximander offered a completely different, and frankly more ‘modernist’, model.
 Our knowledge of Anaximander’s thought is sketchy.
-However, it appears that he imagined Being as a permanent state of pure potentiality (suggestive of Aristotle and Whitehead) which could be actualized only by the mutual, but unconditional, granting of ‘reck’.
+However, it appears that he imagined Being as a permanent state of pure potentiality (suggestive of Aristotle, Bruno, and Whitehead) which could be actualized only by the mutual, unconditional, granting of ‘reck’.

-This idea was difficult for Anaximander to express even though he had the multiform Ancient Greek language to work with.
+This idea was difficult for Anaximander to express even though he had multiform Ancient Greek to work with.
 For us, with our scaled back modern Indo-European languages, it is impossible.
-But of course we have to try.
+But of course we must try.
 So brace yourself.

 According to Anaximander, Being behaves somewhat like a field in Quantum Mechanics.
-‘Quanta’ (particles, persons or events) are only actualized in pairs and then only when each member of the pair freely and unconditionally grants reck to the other member (somewhat akin to the way we understand ‘virtual particles’ in contemporary physics).
+‘Quanta’ (be they particles, persons or events) are only actualized in pairs and then only when each member of the pair freely grants reck to the other.

 The Greek concept of Reck is somewhat similar to the Hebrew concept of Shalom.
-I grant you ‘reck’ when I freely and unconditionally cede you the space you need to ‘be all that you can be’.
-I am the US Army on steroids.
+I grant you ‘reck’ when I unconditionally cede you the space you need to ‘be all that you can be’.
+Am I the US Army on steroids?

-Being haughty, violent or cruel are ways I trespass on my neighbors’ ontological space; they interfere with the realization of potential being.
-It turns out that the Beatitudes constitute a How To manual for folks wishing to avoid the Sin of Trespass.
+Being haughty, violent or cruel are ways I trespass on my neighbors’ space; I interfere with the realization of potential being and the emergence of local order.
+It turns out that the Beatitudes constitute a How to manual for folks who wish to avoid sin, i.e. trespasses.

-‘Reck’ next appears in Hasidic Judaism.
-Whatever is contained within itself a fragment, a spark, of divinity.
+The concept of ‘reck’ is central to Hasidism.
+Whatever is contained within itself, whatever has an identity, contains a fragment, a spark, of divinity.
 That is what makes something, something.
 It is the non-linear factor that distinguishes figure from ground.
+It is Logos.

 Shechinah, God’s Presence, is in exile in the World.
 It has fragmented and is now distributed among the myriad persons, places, things and events that constitute our World.
 As actors in that World, our job, should we choose to accept it, is to release those sparks so that they can be reunited in Godhead.